Poliya

 Poliya Composite Resins and Polymers, Inc. (Poliya) was founded in 1983 and specializes in developing and manufacturing polymers and composite resins.
 Poliya's headquarters are located in Istanbul, Turkey with other Poliya locations and manufacturing facilities in Turkey and Russia.

 As of 2022, Poliya is listed in the Top 500 largest companies of Turkey.
 Most widely known for their flagship product, Polijel high performance gelcoat series, the company also manufactures UPE-polyester resins, vinyl ester resins, pigment color pastes, solid surface chips, adhesives, bonding pastes, mold release agents and waxes.
 Poliya's diverse product portfolio makes it a thriving international company.
 As the industry leader, Poliya serves 25 countries throughout the world and is the fastest-growing composite resin manufacturer in Europe.

-Poliya's main focus continues is research and development while remaining at the forefront of environmental consciousness.
 The company is a member of the European Chemical Industry Council (Cefic), Turkish Chemical Manufacturers Association, and the Turkish Composites Manufacturers Association.

 History

 Ismet Cakar, a chemical engineer, began making early contributions to polyester resin modification and gelcoat UV stabilizers.
 Cakar worked on polymerization and resins at Ilkester, leaving to found a start-up.
 In 1983, Cakar launched the company that would become Poliya.
 Early on, Poliya recognized that composite materials would need special functions under different usage conditions (UV resistant, chemical resistant, etc.), and these composite resins would be required in various low weight and corrosion resistant applications which would require similar modification technology.